The Western section of the course as it looks today

 Uisguintuie Golf Club.
 Instititrd 1896.
 An 18-hole course at Uisguintuie, on the western shore of Loch Indaal between Bridgend and Bruichladdich.

 "A meeting of those favourable to the formation of a golf course in the neighbourhood was held in the public hall on Saturday, 14th inst, Mr Forbes presiding.
 The chairman stated that a suitable site was available for the course at Gortan and Uisguintuie, the tenants having kindly agreed to grant the necessary land.
 A strong committee was appointed with Mr Forbes as convenor.
 Mr Cullen, National Bank, agreed to act as treasurer, and Mr Robert Cullen and Mr Hector McFadyen as joint secretaries.
 About thirty members were enrolled.
 The proposal is creating much enthusiasm, and it is expected that the committee will feel justified soon in procuring the services of a professional to lay off the course."
-(OT 28.12.1895)

 The Eastern section of the course looking over towards Bowmore.
 This section had the first four and the last five holes with the clubhouse.

 “ Tom Morris of St Andrews has just visited Islay, and laid out a full course of eighteen holes at Uisguintuie on the shore of Loch Indaal, in the presence of an enthusiastic gathering of golfers.
 The course is beautifully situated, and naturally adapted for the pursuit of the game.
 The soil is of a light, sandy nature, and dries very rapidly, so that play will never be hindered by wet ground.
 The turf is all that can be desired.
 It is close and velvety in growth, so that in a few months the putting greens will be in excellent condition, smooth and soft, preserving their natural contour, and making putting an interesting and skilful part of the game.
 Hazards such as every true golfer loves abound.
 Sand bunkers are ready to trap the unwary golfer, whilst the close proximity of the turn-pike road and the shore will be a source of trouble to those who reluctantly follow a zigzag route whilst aiming at the "far and sure."
 The distances between the holes vary from 144 to 440 yards, affording scope for all kinds of play, and the full round is two miles and three-quarters.
 Steamers call at Islay daily.
 The nearest ports are Bruichladdich (a mile and a half) and Port Askaig (ten miles).
 Bowmore is only twenty minutes sail across the loch.
 By road the distance is five miles while to Bridgend it is three miles.
 At all these places there is good hotel accommodation.
+A club has been formed, chiefly through the energy and enthusiasm of Mr Forbes, factor, Eallabus House, and fully 60 members, residing in the neighbourhood have already been enrolled.

 Length of Course, 4646 yards